Toby J. Heytens: Federal judicial service

-In May 2021, Heytens was named as a possible nominee for the upcoming vacancy on the U.S. Court of Appeals for the Fourth Circuit.
+In May 2021, Heytens was named as a possible nominee for the upcoming vacancy on the United States Court of Appeals for the Fourth Circuit.
 On June 30, 2021, President Joe Biden announced his intent to nominate Heytens to serve as a United States circuit judge for the Fourth Circuit.
 On July 13, 2021, his nomination was sent to the Senate.
 President Biden nominated Heytens to the seat being vacated by Judge Barbara Milano Keenan, who subsequently assumed senior status on August 31, 2021.
 On July 28, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
 On September 23, 2021, his nomination was favorably reported by the committee by a 14–8 vote.
 On October 25, 2021, Majority Leader Chuck Schumer filed cloture on his nomination.
 On October 28, 2021, the United States Senate invoked cloture on his nomination by a 51–31 vote.
 On November 1, 2021, his nomination was confirmed by a 53–43 vote.
 He received his judicial commission on November 2, 2021.
 He was sworn into office on November 4, 2021, by Chief Judge Roger Gregory.